Lyapunov stability of the Euler method: Introduction

 In this paper, we seek to extend the Lyapunov criterion to d-stability.
 This is motivated by the desire to better understand the training dynamics of deep neural networks.
 The algorithms used can often be viewed as discretizations of dynamical systems.
-They are believed to stabilize in flat regions of the training loss \cite{keskar2017large,wu2018sgd}, which may have good generalization properties \cite{hochreiter1997flat,andriushchenko2023modern}.
-Stability has been of recent interest for these reasons \cite{nar2018step,xiao2023sgd,bolte2024inexact,josz2023globalstability}.
-Our main result is as follows.
+They are believed to stabilize near flat minima of the training loss \cite{hochreiter1997flat,keskar2017large,wu2018sgd}, which may have good generalization properties \cite{hochreiter1997flat,andriushchenko2023modern}.
+Stability has been of recent interest for these reasons \cite{josz2023globalstability,xiao2023sgd,bolte2025inexact}.
+Our first main result is as follows.